itu-tid/lecture-notes/Lectures/APIs, REST,  Cloud Functions. ACL with Parse.md

 ## APIs

 **What is an API?**
-- a generic term referring to an interface to a system
+-  application programming interface -- a generic term referring to an interface to a system
 - the interface is usually made up of
 	- a collection of functions
 	- conventions of usage for those functions